 An electric block heater can be activated once the engine is stopped.
-An effective block heater is typically a 1250/1500 W unit.
+A block heater can be 110 V dc or 240 V dc.
+The output can be 750/1000W.
 Consult your Perkins dealer or your Perkins distributor for more information.